-Employees would also enter through the main entrance doors.
-Once inside the storefront, employees would need to enter through a controlled access door that would lead into the back-of-house areas.
+Employees would also enter the facility through the main public entrance doors.
+Once inside the storefront, employees would proceed through a controlled access door that provides entrance into the limited access areas including the break room, employee restroom, vendor room, and other back-of-the-house areas.

-Delivery Operations
+Vendor and Delivery Operations